🎉 25% off Pre-Sale! Bluetooth LE course with real hardware included - no SDK required

 Once you run the app, you'll be presented with the following screen:

-You’ll notice that the main screen is the “Demo” screen with the “Health Thermometer” listed.
-If you navigate to the “Develop” screen, you’ll see the option for a “Browser” which allows you to scan for any BLE peripheral in the vicinity.
+You'll notice that the main screen is the "Demo" screen with the "Health Thermometer" listed.
+If you navigate to the "Develop" screen, you'll see the option for a "Browser" which allows you to scan for any Bluetooth LE peripheral in the vicinity.

 Since we are running the Thermometer example on our development board, we can utilize the "Health Thermometer" scanner within the app.
 Click on "Health Thermometer":